jgwil2/jgwil2.github.io/_posts/2014-02-18-building-the-blog-part-2.md

 	<img alt="My Jekyll blog with the Foundation template" src="/img/found_jekyll_screen.png" />
 </figure>
 <br />
 You might have noticed that I just went ahead and threw both the main content and the sidebar area into `index.html`.
-If we wanted to get even fancier, we could go back to _includes, add a `sidebar.html`, and modify `_layouts/default.html` so that it would look like this:
+If we wanted to get even fancier, we could put the HTML for the sidebar into a separate `sidebar.html` file in the _includes folder, and modify `_layouts/default.html` so that it would look like this:

 ```
 {% raw %}